-Reinstatement from Leave
+Reinstatement from leave

 Residents returning from FMLA medical leave will be reinstated to a position in accordance with the Family and Medical Leave Act of 1993, if applicable.
-For situations that extend beyond FMLA protection, reinstatement will be at the discretion of the program director and the GME Office, except in workers' compensation situations when an employee has a potential right to job reinstatement for eighteen (18) months from date of injury.
+For situations that extend beyond FMLA protection, reinstatement will be at the discretion of the program director and the GME Office, except in workers' compensation situations when an employee has a potential right to job reinstatement for eighteen (18) months from the date of injury.

 All residents, regardless of benefit status or FMLA eligibility, are eligible to take a leave of absence (LOA) from training for the resident's own medical issues rendering them unable to work.

-Request for Leave
+Request for leave